Altus Unification War

 Scales arrows’ attack power also with faith and demonstrates its true worth when using arrows of the holy attribute.

-With Godfrey’s tribe establishing a settlement at the foot of the Erdtree, it came time for the Auriza to begin burying their veterans.
-More than likely, the hero and auxiliary graves served as the first major burial ground for the fledgling royal capital.
+On that note, with Godfrey’s tribe establishing a settlement at the foot of the Erdtree, it came time for the Auriza to begin burying their veterans.
+More than likely, the hero graves served as the first major burial ground for the fledgling royal capital.
 Aside from their proximity to the city’s side entrance, the hero graves in particular are heavily associated with the Crucible.
 The chariot traps with the aforementioned rewards are located in the Auriza Hero’s Grave, for instance.
 In a similar vein, Ordovis and a Siluria knight ultimately take up post as gravekeepers, implying that they bear a deep affinity with the heroes buried there in particular.
 One of the corpses even possesses the Crucible Feather Talisman, considered a sign of holiness in the days before civilization.
 Skeletons in the area also bear the Scripture Wooden Shield blessed with a “holy” cipher of presumably the Two Fingers.
 Taken together, all the warriors who contributed to the founding but fell were entombed in these two catacombs.

 Talisman of feathers blending aspects said to have generated in the body of man in the Old Age.